What Is a G703 Continuation Sheet?

 Most pay applications have a summary page (often called a G702) that shows project-level totals.
 But reviewers also want to see how you got there.
 The continuation sheet is where your billing “continues” in detail—line by line—so anyone reviewing the pay app can tie your totals back to the contract scope.

-If you want the full picture, start here: AIA G702 Application for Payment (G702 Form) (and how the G703 ties into it).
+If you want the full picture, start here: AIA G702 Application for Payment (G702 Form) and then compare it to the continuation sheet detail.

 What a G703-Style Table Typically Includes